Citrix MCS in XenServer

 XenServer uses a pod-like architecture where you interact with individual servers or clusters of servers, instead of a central management server.
 You manage the pods by using command-line access or GUI management software such as XenCenter.
 Install XenCenter on your desktop and then you can connect individually to each standalone host or to clusters of hosts.

 Using the App Layering Service for the first time

 If you want to create layers by using a XenServer virtual machine, you need a XenServer Connector within App Layering.When publishing Layered Images to XenServer, you need a Connector Configuration for each of your publishing locations as well.

-In the XenServer Connector Configuration wizard,you can browse for the XenCenter server, data store, and host to use for a new configuration.
+In the Citrix MCS for XenServer connector configuration wizard,you can browse for the XenCenter server, data store, and host to use for a new configuration.

 The fields are case-sensitive.
 Any values that you type manually must match the case of the object in XenServer, or the validation fails.

 - Configuration name - The name for the connector configuration.

 - XenServer address - The name of the XenServer host with which the appliance integrates.